gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 ![Fig.3 GBIF registry: ingestion history](/content/post/2023-11-01-improve-identifier-stability/registry_ingestion_history.jpg)

-If you hover on `VERBATIM_TO_IDENTIFIER : More than one metric`, you can see record count in the metrics.
+If you hover on `VERBATIM_TO_IDENTIFIER : More than one metric`, you can see a record count in the metrics.

 The record count for new occurrenceIDs is shown in the `absent gbif id count`.